alexellis/arkade/README.md

-# arkade - get Kubernetes apps, the easy way
+# arkade - Kubernetes apps for developers

 arkade provides a simple Golang CLI with strongly-typed flags to install charts and apps to your cluster in one command.